greggersaurus/OpenSteamController/ReverseEngineering/README.md

         1. PIO1_1 (JTAG related?)
         1. PIO1_28 and PIO1_4 (USART/Radio chip related?)
         1. PIO1_5 (USART/Radio chip related.
 PINT2).
+            1. What is state of this?
+Changes if we send messages via UART?
     1. Add Chart to label how hardware peripherals are used?
         1. CT16B1 = driving Steam Controller LED
         1. CT16B0 = used as timer for a delay during init.
 (That it?)